-- Windows (Microsoft C compiler only!)
+- Windows

 - Linux

 - Mac OS X

-If you encounter any problems during EiffelStudio installation please consult the troubleshooting page https://bitbucket.org/nadiapolikarpova/traffic/wiki/Troubleshooting, the Inforum, or ask your assistant (in case you are not assigned to an execise group yet, ask any assistant).
+If you encounter any problems during EiffelStudio installation please consult the troubleshooting page https://bitbucket.org/nadiapolikarpova/traffic/wiki/Troubleshooting, the Inforum, or ask your assistant (in case you have not been assigned to an exercise group yet, ask any assistant).

-In case you encounter a crash of the EiffelStudio development environment, please click the "Submit bug report" button and provide the following credentials: login ethinfo1, password ethinfo1.
+In case you encounter a crash of the EiffelStudio development environment after installation (during normal use), please click the "Submit bug report" button and provide the following credentials: login ethinfo1, password ethinfo1.
+This will help the EiffelStudio developers to try and fix it.